 How to select string between 2 other strings ?

-Suppose you need to extract the string embedded between <address> and </address> below.
+Suppose you need to extract the string embedded between the tags <address> and </address> in the HTML code given below.

 The RegEx string to be used is :